reallyTG/reformulator-artifact/README.md

 ### Math_Fluency_App

-**To run**: `npm run start` in `/home/evaluation/case-studies/Math_Fluency_App`
+**To run**: `npm run start` in `/home/evaluation/case-studies/Math_Fluency_App` (The MySQL service needs to be running for this; if it isn't, run `service mysql start`.)
+Navigate to `localhost:3000`.

 **Procedure**: this is a dashboard to interact with a teacher + students + tests + results database.
 You'll mainly focus on the three requests below.